The stable trees revisited: Introduction

 The use of line-breaking constructions has recently acquired new impetus, beginning with work of Addario-Berry, Blanc-Renaudie, Donderwinkel, Maazoun and Martin~\cite{surveypaper}, who gave a survey of analogous \emph{discrete} constructions for uniform random trees with a given degree sequence.
 We describe a particular instance of this in detail in \autoref{sec: discrete} below, and with randomised degrees it will play a key role in our proof of \autoref{thm:scalinglimit}.
 (It has also recently been used to study various aspects of random trees with given degrees in \cite{abrfixeddegrees,ABDrandomtrees,snakes,ABDKcriticaltrees}.)

 It is possible to consider mixtures of ICRTs by randomising the parameter $\theta$: that is, we first sample $\theta$ according to some distribution and then, conditionally given $\theta$, we sample an ICRT with parameter $\theta$.
 (In this context, we do not wish to constrain $\|\theta\|_2$ to take the value 1.)
 Aldous, Pitman and Miermont~\cite{aldousicrtexplore} conjectured that the L\'evy trees of Duquesne and Le Gall~\cite{DuquesneLeGall} (which include the stable trees) are mixtures of ICRTs.
-This statement has been proved in the case of the stable trees by Wang~\cite{minmin}.
-(We understand that a complete proof in the general case may appear in a future version of the preprint \cite{abrfixeddegrees}.)
+This has recently been shown by Blanc-Renaudie in \cite{abrfixeddegrees} for L\'evy trees which are Gromov--Prokhorov limits of Bienaym\'e trees.
+The corresponding statement in the case of the stable trees was proved by Wang~\cite{minmin} in the following more refined form, which identifies $\theta$ as the sequence of jumps of an $\alpha$-stable excursion.

 \begin{theorem}[Wang~\cite{minmin}] Fix $\alpha \in (1,2)$ and let $(\Theta_i, i \ge 1)$ be the ordered sequence of jumps of the normalised $\alpha$-stable excursion $\mathbbm{e}$.
 Then

 \end{theorem}

 As we show below in \autoref{prop: sigmatildeidentified}, if $(\Delta_i, i \ge 1)$ is the ordered sequence of jumps of $\widetilde{\sigma}$ then